 Innovative Education Colorado (InnEdCO) formerly TECHNOLOGY IN EDUCATION COLORADO, INC. (TIE) is a Colorado-based organization founded in 1986 by a group of teachers with a vision of hosting a conference focusing on the increasing role technology plays in education.

 Today, InnEdCO organizes the premier statewide conference helping teachers integrate technological tools with 21st Century skills, including technology and information literacy standards, into all content areas.
-InnEdCO is organized and managed by a governing board of nine volunteers.
+InnEdCO is organized and managed by a governing board of ten volunteers.
 Its major objective is to organize a four-day, hands-on, technology-focused conference each summer that models and promotes the use of technology integration into the classroom.
 Last year’s conference highlighted 100+ different workshops, featured speaker sessions, and round-tables with more than 170 different presenters and co-presenters, primarily classroom teachers.

 InnEdCO always welcomes new presenters, corporate sponsors, vendors, and attendees.
 If you have additional questions regarding InnEdCO, contact any of the TIE board members via e-mail.